 Sharia law sees marriage as a solemn covenant, a significant form of agreement in the UAE.
 Its purpose is establishing a successful relationship that can achieve positive outcomes for families.
-A marriage in UAE has several functions which help in building a healthy society, one that’s ordained by God, and this includes the following:
+A marriage in UAE has several functions which help in building a healthy society, one that’s ordained by God, and this includes the following.
+You may also review official marriage laws from the UAE Ministry of Justice:

 The purpose of Islam marriage in UAE is creating a successful which promotes mercy, tranquility, and love between a husband and wife, contributing to a much healthier society.
 Any unwanted marriage will not fulfill this purpose.